Light-Wizzard/Sound-Room/README.md

 # Sound-Room

-Small Sound Room built around a recliner chair, the concept is to have full isolation and sound dampening, so a vocal or instrument sound booth, used to make audio recordings in, for audeo or video blogs, audeobooks, videos, and other needs requiring a sound proof room.
+Small Sound Room built around a recliner chair, with room to stand up, the concept is to have full isolation and sound dampening, so a vocal or instrument sound booth, used to make audio recordings in, for audeo or video blogs, audeobooks, videos, and other needs requiring a sound proof room.

+This is a Do it Yourself Project (DIY), designed for people who cannot afford a Sound Room.

 Table of Content
 1. [Pictures](#Pictures)